Philosophy of space and time: Flow of time

-Dualities

-Quantum field theory models have shown that it is possible for theories in two different space-time backgrounds, like AdS/CFT or T-duality, to be equivalent.

 Presentism and eternalism

 According to Presentism, time is an ordering of various realities.
 At a certain time, some things exist and others do not.
-This is the only reality we can deal with and we cannot, for example, say that Homer exists because at the present time he does not.
+This is the only reality we can deal with.
+We cannot, for example, say that Homer exists because at the present time he does not.
 An Eternalist, on the other hand, holds that time is a dimension of reality on a par with the three spatial dimensions, and hence that all things—past, present and future—can be said to be just as real as things in the present.
 According to this theory, then, Homer really does exist, though we must still use special language when talking about somebody who exists at a distant time—just as we would use special language when talking about something far away (the very words near, far, above, below, and such are directly comparable to phrases such as in the past, a minute ago, and so on).

+Philosophers such as Vincent Conitzer and Caspar Hare have argued that the philosophy of time is connected to the philosophy of self.
+Conitzer argues that the metaphysics of the self are connected to the A-theory of time, and that arguments in favor of A-theory are more effective as arguments for the combined position of both A-theory being true and the "I" being metaphysically privileged from other perspectives.
+Caspar Hare has made similar arguments with the theories of egocentric presentism and perspectival realism, of which several other philosophers have written reviews.